barrust/mediawiki/CONTRIBUTING.md

 #### Issues and Bug Reports

-If you have found an issue with pymediawiki, please do not hesitate to let us know!
+If you have found an issue with `pymediawiki`, please do not hesitate to let us know!
 Before submitting an issue or bug report, we ask that you complete a few cursory items: